NOTE: PLEASE DO NOT REPRODUCE THIS STORY WITHOUT ACKNOWLEDGING ME AS AUTHOR. TO DO SO WOULD BE BOTH ILLEGAL AND IMMORAL. THANK YOU. Kristy Kamin

 Hands by Kristy Kamin

 She stared at the clock.
 It was an old clock.
 It’s hands seemingly as slow as an old man.
 Or woman.
-‘Why do we always say old man?’, She whispers quietly to herself.
+‘Why do we always say old man?’, she whispered quietly to herself.

 The clock only had two hands, the minutes hand and the hour hand, which is what made it seem so slow because she couldn’t see the seconds with the clarity that she would with a more modern clock which would have the seconds hand steadily creeping around the clock face.
 This old clock, made of wood and likely the old-style cogs hiding behind it, but still after all these years steadily working, telling people the time.